Is Selena Gomez A Clingy Girlfriend To The Weeknd? Here’s What Body Language Expert Thinks

 A post shared by Selena Gomez News (@stunningselenamg) on

-Another shot which showed more of Selena Gomez’s affectionate side than The Weeknd was the one taken during Italian trip.
+Another shot which showed more of Selena Gomez’s affectionate side was the one taken during their Italian trip.
 The couple was spotted being cozy while having dinner at a fancy restaurant.
 The body language expert reiterated that Selena Gomez was the one “putting effort” in their PDA.
 In the said photo, the 24-year-old singer can be seen touching the rapper’s face while he just simply looks on.

 “He’s not touching her.
 She’s the one that’s demonstrative.
 But still, there’s tenderness between them.”

-The expert added that Selena Gomez’s tendency to be expressive and touchy might mean that she wants to secure the connection between them especially when they’re being photographed.
+The expert added that Selena Gomez’s tendency to be expressive and touchy might mean that she wants to secure the connection between them, especially when they’re being photographed.
 She also noted how the singer “literally puts her weight on him” and that “it’s very dramatic.”

 January 28: Selena seen having dinner with The Weeknd in Florence, Italy #selenagomez #theweeknd #abeltesfaye #abelena